 Even after thinking about doing something daily, one ends up doing it, achieving it, finishing it only in the head.
 In the head is good, as it creates enough compound interest in head but it is not good enough.
 I have had ups and downs, and have been away from home for some time.
 I was in Kashmir when article 370 was taken off.
 I was one of the last person to have trekked the majestic Amarnath ji this year.
 Without any plan or any inclination to have wanted to do it but surrendering to flow of life is such it takes you along on the paths, and you would enjoy.
 I fell in love with the harmony of the few people who walked along, some saints barefoot, and two without a leg who finished approximately sixty kilometres in as many days as I did.
 Food, sweets, tea, love and the name of shiva.
 But the feeling was erratic even then.
 Tents, people were leaving a month before.
 And many had already left.
 The way …

 Slowly I have started smelling like fire.
 There is nothing more to feel one with the divine than this.
 Ash is all over my head, my clothes, my legs are bereft of a sole.
 Pouring Ice water every morning on head now seems a ritual.
-And fire a family.
-Is it because of these squirrels that i have started listening to.
-Or that bird in the morning quietness who comes sits by my bed in the darkness of the dawn.
+And the heat from the fire has become a family.
+Is it because of these squirrels that i have started listening to?
+Or that bird in the morning quietness who comes sits by my bed in the darkness of the dawn?
 Something will change.
-It is asking something and saying something i cannot hear.
-Hear hear.
-Close your eyes.
+It seems to be initiating something and directing somewhere i cannot know just now.
+Hear hear they say.
+Hear till your eyes see the light.